rubinfa/GettingAndCleaningData_CourseProject/README.md

 1. the UCI HAR Dataset must be extracted in the working directory
 2. the UCI HAR Dataset must be called "UCI HAR Dataset"

-After merging testing and training, the script will create a tidy data set containing the average of means and standard deviations of the original data set, organised by subject and activity.
+After merging testing and training, the script will create a tidy data set containing the average of means and standard deviations of the variables in the original data set, organised by subject and activity.

 ##Content of the repository
 The repository contains the following files: